EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182198985-cf4e2c9c-09c7-48b7-a804-da1068db5c3c.png)

 This little tab will appear in the left bottom corner.
-Expand it to see more trasfer settings.
+Expand it to see more transfer settings.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182199215-c8a7199d-0569-4b0b-bdb0-542fb7088b0a.png)